railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_searching.rst

 To make the document management system's use as unobtrusive as possible the system's users should easily be able to store all the documents that they produce or receive from their customers and suppliers.
-So Open ERP supplies dashboards to help system users approve their acceptance of such documents.
+So OpenERP supplies dashboards to help system users approve their acceptance of such documents.

 So you'll find two dashboards in the menu :menuselection:`Dashboards --> Document Management`.
 One